Using Authorization Holds to Prevent Chargebacks & More

 Why Use Authorization Holds?

-Some industries are allowed to place an authorization hold for more than the transaction amount.
-For example, a hotel will estimate the final bill and place a hold for that amount.
-However, the final purchase amount won’t be known until the hotel staff can review the guest’s activities (room service, long distance calls, etc.).
+To complicate matters further, some industries are allowed to place an authorization hold for longer periods or more than the immediate transaction cost.
+Hotels, for example, can estimate the final bill and place a hold in that amount for the duration of the guest’s stay.
+The final charges, however, won’t be known until the hotel staff can review the guest’s activities (room service, long distance calls, etc.).

-Chargeback prevention is a daunting task.
-Merchants need to implement a dynamic strategy that adapts at the same pace as fraud evolution.
+Regular use of authorization holds can be a simple and effective way to protect your business from chargebacks … but by itself, it’s not enough.
+Merchants need a dynamic risk-management strategy that can evolve at the same pace as fraud techniques.
 If you’d like help managing chargebacks, let us know.
 We’ll show you exactly how much more you could earn by preventing chargebacks and winning representment.